dylang/jquery-tooltips/readme.md

 #jQuery.tooltip()
 Easy to use image-free HTML5 tooltips for jQuery 1.5.2+.
-Automatically positions to avoid going off the screen.
+* Automatically positions to avoid going off the screen.
-Uses delgates and re-uses the tooltip chrome for extra optimization.
+* Uses delgates and re-uses the tooltip chrome for extra optimization.
+* Works in all major browsers including IE6 and mobile.

 ##Credit

-Created by [Dylan Greene](http://http://github.com/dylang) at OPOWER.
+Created by [Dylan Greene](http://http://github.com/dylang) for OPOWER.

 ##HTML5 Data attribute usage
     <div data-tooltip=".example">